zakhana89/Capstone-FindStock/README.md

 ## Overview

 The FindStock Website offers an intuitive interface for beginners and traders to search for an individual stock and make informed decisions.
 The homepage emphasizes a search-first approach with minimal distractions, while individual stock pages focus on delivering actionable insights with interactive charts and fundamental data.
-The application's background color is `#ffffff` for a clean and minimal design.

 ### Problem Space